dctfor/urlbreviare/README.md

     - Add Telegram realtime notifications
     - Add examples for APIs usage / flask-apispec other than the site-map
     - Add SSO/OAuth capabilities
+    - Consider adding the session time-limit for security

 # Desarrollo